c00t/Bubble/README.md

-# Monorepo Template
+# Bubble

+Bubble is a game engine written in Rust.
+It is designed to be a complex engine, which use many features I want to try in Rust&game engine.
+It can't be used in production.

+Bubble will be developed with a sample galgame named "Gigolo".
+So some features will be implemented first, such as ragdoll, dynamic simulation(fluid, cloth, hair, rigid body), advanced non-photo-realistic rendering...

+Also, different from other game engines,
+Bubble will regard both mobile and desktop as tier-0 target platforms.

+## Features

+- [ ] ECS
+- [ ] Dynamic Simulation
+- [ ] Advanced Rendering

+## Monorepo Usage Guide

 Use Josh-Proxy & Git Branchless as tools.

-## Josh-Proxy
+### Josh-Proxy

 We use josh proxy for sub project management, you can run josh proxy with the following command:

 ```powershell
 docker run `